 What is social entrepreneurship?

-Social entrepreneurship is a business model used by companies to help solve some of the world’s greatest problems.
+Social entrepreneurship is a business model employed by companies to help address some of the world’s most pressing social and environmental problems.

-Where the traditional model has largely focused on the generation of profit, social entrepreneurs focus on bringing about positive social and environmental change, while also generating a profit.
+Where the traditional model has primarily focused on generating profit, social entrepreneurs focus on bringing about positive social and environmental change, while also developing a profit.

-“Social entrepreneurship is really about developing business opportunities that have positive impact.
-It’s using your business as a force for good, looking at the company’s role in this world and the ways the business can influence positive change,” says Michelle Reid, Advisor, Corporate Sustainability and B Corp, BDC.
+“Social entrepreneurship is really about developing business opportunities that have a positive impact.
+It’s using your business as a force for good, looking at the company’s role in this world and the ways the business can influence positive change,” says Michelle Reid, Program Manager, Sustainability and Social Impact, BDC.

 Social entrepreneurs may target social issues, for example:

-Social entrepreneurship is really about developing business opportunities that have positive impact.
+Social entrepreneurship is really about developing business opportunities that have a positive impact.

 How to get started with social entrepreneurship

-For entrepreneurs looking to test their interest in using, or moving to, a social entrepreneurship model, Reid suggests completing the B Corp Impact Assessment.
+For entrepreneurs interested in exploring the potential of social entrepreneurship, Reid recommends completing the B Corp Impact Assessment.
 Completing the assessment will provide you with a baseline which can help you quantify your impact in relation to your goals.

 “One of the biggest benefits that we’re seeing is employees wanting to work for an organization that has a purpose behind it,” says Reid.